greg-raven/Impeachment-Chronicles/_posts/2019-12-10-the-first-democrat-to-call-for-impeachment-says-if-the-senate-wont-remove-trump-from-office-democrats-can-try-again.md

 ---
-title: 'The first Democrat to call for impeachment says if the Senate won't remove Trump from office, Democrats can try again'
+title: "The first Democrat to call for impeachment says if the Senate won't remove Trump from office, Democrats can try again"
 layout: post
 author:
 - Addy Baird